 Although septic shock can be caused by viruses and fungi, most is due to bacterial infections.

-Common gram-positive bacteria causing septic shock include Staphylococcus aureus, Streptococcus pneumoniae, Enterococcus species that are normal flora of the intestines, and Streptococcus pyogenes.
+Common Gram-positive bacteria causing septic shock include Staphylococcus aureus, Streptococcus pneumoniae, and Enterococcus species that are normal flora of the intestines.
 The most common cause of neonatal sepsis is Group B Streptococcus (GBS).
 Approximately 45% of the cases of septicemia are due to gram-positive bacteria.

 Approximately 10% of the cases of septicemia are due to fungi, mainly the yeast Candida.